Rice Wine in Ha Giang aka 'Happy water'

 How is it made?

 How do you drink yours?
 The different types of water, corn and yeast used as well as the slight differences in method all produce distinctly flavoured pure corn wine.
-Any chemicals used in this process will change the colour of the final product from milky yellow to a purple.

 Base Spirit, Distillate